India–Israel relations: Non-recognition period (1948–1950)

 India's position on the establishment of the State of Israel was affected by many factors, including India's own partition on religious lines, and India's relationship with other nations.
 Indian independence leader Mahatma Gandhi believed the Jews had a good case and a prior claim for Israel, but opposed the creation of Israel on religious or mandated terms.
-Gandhi believed that the Arabs were the rightful occupants of Palestine, and was of the view that the Jews should return to their countries of origin.
-Albert Einstein wrote a four-page letter to Jawaharlal Nehru on June 13, 1947, to persuade India to support the setting up of a Jewish state.
-Nehru, however, couldn’t accept Einstein’s request, and explained his dilemma stating that national leaders have to “unfortunately” pursue policies that are “essentially selfish”.
-India voted against the Partitioning of Palestine plan of 1947 and voted against Israel's admission to the United Nations in 1949.
-Various proponents of Hindu nationalism supported or sympathised with the creation of Israel.
-Hindu Mahasabha leader Vinayak Damodar Savarkar supported the creation of Israel on both moral and political grounds, and condemned India's vote at the UN against Israel.
+Gandhi believed that the Arabs were the "rightful occupants" of Palestine, and was of the view that the Jews should return to their countries of origin.
+Albert Einstein wrote a four-page letter to Jawaharlal Nehru on 13 June 1947, to persuade India to support the setting up of a Jewish state.
+Nehru, however, couldn't accept Einstein's request, and explained his dilemma stating that national leaders "have to unfortunately pursue policies that are essentially selfish".
+India voted against the partitioning of Palestine plan of 1947 and voted against Israel's admission to the United Nations in 1949.

+Various proponents of Hindutva supported or sympathised with the creation of Israel.
+Hindu Mahasabha leader Veer Savarkar supported the creation of Israel on both moral and political grounds, and condemned and deplored India's vote at the UN against Israel.
 Rashtriya Swayamsevak Sangh leader Madhav Sadashiv Golwalkar admired Jewish nationalism and believed Palestine was the natural territory of the Jewish people, essential to their aspiration for nationhood.

 Informal recognition (1950–1991)

 On 17 September 1950, India officially recognised the State of Israel.
-Following India's recognition of Israel, Indian Prime Minister Jawaharlal Nehru stated, "we would have [recognised Israel] long ago, because Israel is a fact.
+Indian Prime Minister Jawaharlal Nehru stated, "We would have [recognised Israel] long ago, because Israel is a fact.
 We refrained because of our desire not to offend the sentiments of our friends in the Arab countries."
 In 1953, Israel was permitted to open a consulate in Bombay (now Mumbai).

-However, the Nehru government did not want to pursue full diplomatic relations with Israel as it supported the Palestinian cause, and believed that permitting Israel to open an embassy in New Delhi would damage relations with the Arab world.
+During the Six-Day War India took a pro-Arab stance.
+Israel supported India during the Indo-Pakistani War of 1971.
+Israeli arms manufacturer Shlomo Zabludowicz provided India and the Bengali nationalist organization Mukti Bahini with mortars, ammunition and instructors.